Chiral Edge Excitations of $\nu=1/2$ Fractional Chern Insulators in the Bosonic Hofstadter Model: Abstract

 \section{Abstract}

 Edge excitations are the defining signature of chiral topologically ordered systems.
 In continuum fractional quantum Hall (FQH) states, these excitations are described by the chiral Luttinger liquid ($\chi$LL) theory.
-Whether this effective description remains valid for fractional Chern insulators (FCIs) on discrete lattices has been a longstanding open question.
+Whether these field theory predictions can be precisely identified in discrete lattice systems of finite width, however, remains a longstanding question.
 Here we numerically demonstrate that the charge-one edge spectral function of a $\nu=1/2$ FCI on an infinitely long strip with width $L_y=10$ quantitatively follows the predictions of $\chi$LL theory.
 The edge spectrum is gapless, chiral, and linear, with spectral weight increasing linearly with both momentum and energy.
 We further analyze the influence of lattice size, particle number, trapping potential, and charge sector of excitations on the edge properties.
 Our results establish a clear correspondence between lattice FCIs and continuum FQH systems and provide guidance for future experimental detection of chiral edge modes.

 \textit{Introduction.---} Fractional Chern insulators (FCIs)~\cite{regnault2011} are the lattice analogues of fractional quantum Hall (FQH) states, exhibiting features such as quantized Hall conductivity, anyonic excitations, and chiral edge modes.
 Their potential as a controllable platform for topological quantum computation~\cite{Nayak2008nonAbelian} makes the identification of universal signatures of FCIs both a central theoretical pursuit and an ongoing experimental challenge.
-Proposed realizations span the systems of optical lattices~\cite{popp2004adiabatic, sorensen2005, hafezi2007, cooper2013reaching, yao2013realizing, hudomal2019bosonic, leonard2023}, optical tweezers~\cite{lunt2024realization}, twisted bilayer MoTe$_2$~\cite{cai2023, park2023, zeng2023, xu2023,he2025, wang2024c}, and interacting photons~\cite{wang2024a}.
+Proposed realizations span the systems of optical lattices~\cite{popp2004adiabatic, sorensen2005, hafezi2007, cooper2013reaching, yao2013realizing, hudomal2019bosonic, leonard2023}, optical tweezers~\cite{lunt2024realization}, twisted bilayer MoTe$_2$~\cite{cai2023, park2023, zeng2023, xu2023, he2025, wang2024c}, and interacting photons~\cite{wang2024a}.